Johnson Service Group Executes Share Buyback - TipRanks.com

 - Take advantage of TipRanks Premium at 50% off!
 Unlock powerful investing tools, advanced data, and expert analyst insights to help you invest with confidence.

-Johnson Service Group PLC, a company involved in the textile services industry, announced a share buyback transaction where it purchased 268,382 of its ordinary shares at a weighted average price of 139.5279 pence per share.
-The company intends to cancel these shares, which is part of a buyback program announced earlier in September 2025.
-This move is likely aimed at enhancing shareholder value and optimizing the company’s capital structure.
+Johnson Service Group PLC, a company involved in the textile services industry, announced the repurchase of 139,838 of its ordinary shares through Investec Bank plc.
+The shares were bought at prices ranging from 139.00 to 141.60 pence, with a weighted average price of 140.2327 pence per share.
+The company plans to cancel the repurchased shares, which is part of a buyback program announced earlier in March 2025.
+This move is likely aimed at consolidating ownership and potentially enhancing shareholder value by reducing the number of shares outstanding.

-The most recent analyst rating on (GB:JSG) stock is a Buy with a £170.00 price target.
-To see the full list of analyst forecasts on Johnson Service stock, see the GB:JSG Stock Forecast page.

 Spark’s Take on GB:JSG Stock